Freely-Given-org/ESFM/ESFMspec.md

 Major Revision Number, Minor Revision Number, Minor Fixes Number.
 1. The USFM line must refer to the
 [USFM version](https://ubsicap.github.io/usfm/identification/index.html#usfm)
-that this standard is based on, currently 3.0.
+that this standard is based on, currently 3.0 as per [here](https://github.com/Freely-Given-org/Biblelator)
 1. The [IDE line](https://ubsicap.github.io/usfm/identification/index.html#index-3)
 can only contain 'UTF-8' for valid ESFM.
 1. ESFM does NOT use or expect the optional USFM [Status line](https://ubsicap.github.io/usfm/identification/index.html#sts).